USCqserver/Adiabatic-master-equation-and-quantum-trajectories/README.md

 ---

 ## Motivation[![](./docs/img/pin.svg)](#motivation)
-Code of adiabatic master equation and quantum trajectories used.
+Simulation codes of adiabatic master equation and quantum trajectories.

 ## Code description <a name="codedescription"></a>
 These are the codes of adiabatic master equation (`ame.m`) and quantum trajectories (`aqt.m`) used in the [paper](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.97.022116) *Quantum trajectories for time-dependent adiabatic master equations*.